baofeng-dong/od-surveyor/README.md

 using MapBox vector tiles instead of raster.

-An android app for collecting boarding/alighting, trip origin and destination data transit on-board customer surveys.
+An android app for collecting boarding/alighting, trip origin and destination data for transit on-board customer surveys.